VHS Revival recalls the majesty of John Carpenter’s greatest ever achievement.

 Carpenter’s titular monster is an entity of almost invincible proportions, a creature with the ability to divide and conquer with its miraculous abilities and surreptitious nature, while proving itself an organism of raw intellect, with an uncanny knack for self-preservation.
 Not only can it imitate the appearance of any other living being, it can adopt their personality and mannerisms, making it almost undetectable.
 Once the outpost’s specialist, Dr. Blair (Wilford Brimley) becomes aware of its unique abilities, he immediately reaches for his pistol.
 He may suspect that his colleagues are infected, but he can’t prove it, and every little action becomes a reason for scepticism and distrust.

 With this kind of set-up, the movie grabs you by the throat and never lets go, and there are so many classic scenes to cherish, each one more suspenseful than the last as the community continues to fall apart and infected crew members are picked off with an almost inevitable ease.
-Scenes such as MacReady’s one-man stand-off with a flamethrower and a handful of dynamite steal your breath like the movie’s sub-zero climate, while the legendary serum test is perhaps the director’s greatest ever set-piece achievement.
-There is even a scene to rival Ridley Scott‘s Alien chest-burster, as Dr. Copper’s arms plunge into Norris’s opening torso, the creature’s modified form tearing off his arms with its enormous, abstract teeth.
+Scenes such as MacReady’s one-man stand-off with a flamethrower and a handful of dynamite leave you breathless, while the legendary serum test is perhaps the director’s greatest ever set-piece achievement.
+There is even a scene to rival Ridley Scott‘s Alien chest-burster, as Dr. Copper’s arms plunge into Norris’s opening torso, the creature’s modified form tearing off his arms with its enormous abstract teeth.

 MacReady – Watchin’ Norris in there gave me the idea that… maybe every part of him was a whole, every little piece was an individual animal with a built-in desire to protect its own life.
 Ya see, when a man bleeds, it’s just tissue, but blood from one of you Things won’t obey when it’s attacked.
 It’ll try and survive…